Lecture theatre, with students attending.

 1. Provide lecture recordings

-Recorded lectures provide excellent revision opportunities for students as well as provide greater inclusivity for those students who can't attend lectures in person.
+Recorded lectures provide excellent revision opportunities as well as access for students who can't attend in-person lectures.
 You can pre-record lectures using Panopto, eStream, PowerPoint, or Teams.
-When pre-recording lectures, it's suggested to break up sessions into 15 min chunks so it's easier to download for those struggling with low bandwidth, as well as provide manageable chunks of learning. eStream let's viewers adjust the video quality - which is useful if people have lower bandwidth.
-Panopto is also installed in various lecture theatres and seminar rooms, ready to record your in-person teaching.
+When pre-recording lectures, it's suggested to break up sessions into 15 min chunks.
+Panopto is installed in various lecture theatres and seminar rooms, ready to record in-person teaching.
 Remember to make sure your content is accessible - see the Accessibility & inclusion guide.

-If you require a professional video recording of an in-person event, you could use the Digital Media Service which produces videos for staff at Lancaster campus (focused on teaching and learning activities).
+If you require a professional video recording of an in-person event, you could use the Digital Media Service which produces videos for staff at Lancaster campus (for teaching and learning activities).

 Tip 1 accordion accordion